DMTN-234

 If a user goes to a Science Platform web page without currently being authenticated, they will be sent to a login provider to authenticate.
 This may be a federated login provider that will allow them to choose their federated identity provider (or will remember their previous selection if desired and automatically send them there).
 Alternately, it could be GitHub or a local OpenID Connect provider.

-The Science Platform authentication system will perform an OpenID Connect or (for GitHub) OAuth 2.0 authentication with the login provider and use that to obtain the user’s identity.
+The Science Platform authentication system will perform an OpenID Connect or (for GitHub only) OAuth 2.0 authentication with the login provider and use that to obtain the user’s identity.
 It will then obtain any other needed information about the user (numeric UID, primary GID, group membership and numeric GIDs, full name, email address, etc.) following the rules for sources of user information defined in DMTN-225.
 From that information, a session token will be created with scopes based on the user’s group membership.
 That session token will be stored in the user’s browser, restricted to that installation of the Science Platform.
 Then, the user will be redirected back to the page they were attempting to visit, now with authentication.

 As a special case, if the user is accessing the identity management system of a deployment of the Science Platform using federated identity, no session token is created or used.
 The OpenID Connect authentication is used directly to authenticate access to the identity management system.